noxo/jmec64-javafx/README.md

 jmec64-javafx
 =============
-JMEC Commodore 64 emulator (by Joerg Jahnke) with JavaFX support.
+JME Commodore 64 emulator (by Joerg Jahnke) with JavaFX support.

 Runs well on Raspberry PI and Java 1.8.0 Early Access (no SFX yet).